Dog Sledding in Quebec: Our Favorite Places

 Where to stay nearby?

-The Charlevoix region is one of the most beautiful areas in Quebec, whether it’s summer or winter.
-Just a 4-hour and 50-minute drive from Montreal or 2 hours from Quebec City, the Bosco Charlevoix team warmly welcomes you to Saint-Siméon for an exhilarating dogsled ride.
-You have the choice to drive or be driven, ensuring you make the most of the stunning natural landscapes surrounding you.
+Charlevoix is one of Quebec’s most beautiful regions in both summer and winter.
+About 4 hours and 50 minutes from Montreal or 2 hours from Quebec City, the Bosco Charlevoix team welcomes you to Saint-Siméon for an exciting dog-sled ride.
+You can choose to drive the sled or ride as a passenger, leaving you free to enjoy the surrounding scenery.

 Price: Starting from $155 CAD per person.